 No matter how you prep for the ACT—whether you have a tutor, take a class, or study by yourself—you must get access to official, printable ACT tests.
-These tests are released by ACT, Inc., and contain real questions given to actual students on previous test dates.
-Although all of these questions have been removed from circulation (meaning you won't ever see them on the real ACT), their quality is second to none when it comes to realistic ACT practice.
+The test below was released by ACT, Inc., and is the exact format you'll see on test day.

-Note that these tests are not a cure-all for your ACT problems.
-To use them effectively, you'll need to learn what they do and don't do.
-You'll also need to make sure you're using ACT practice tests at an optimal frequency (in other words, don't take one too close to your ACT test date!).
+Note that this test is not a cure-all for your ACT problems.
+To use it effectively, you'll need to learn what it does and doesn't do.
+You'll also need to make sure you're using ACT practice tests at an optimal frequency (In other words, don't take it too close to your ACT test date!).

 But how else can you utilize official practice tests in your ACT prep?

-6 Strategies to Get the Most Out Of ACT Practice Tests
+5 Strategies to Get the Most Out of ACT Practice Tests

 When you set aside four hours for an ACT practice test, it's important to try to get the most out of your time and energy.
-Using our six critical tips below as you take your ACT tests can help you prepare more effectively for test day.
+Using our five critical tips below as you take your ACT test can help you prepare more effectively for test day.

 #1: Print Out the Test and Work Through It on Paper

-If you're taking the Writing (essay) section, be sure to use the lined essay paper (included in each PDF above) to write out your essay by hand.
+If you're taking the Writing (essay) section, be sure to use the lined essay paper (included in the PDF above) to write out your essay by hand.